FireRedDev/javastartpage/index.md

 ## Disclaimer

-This website is just a hobby project to give new java devs a starting point.
+This website is just a hobby project to give new java devs a starting point and to show how even a pretty lightweight java startpage would be better than no website at all.
 Java is a registered Trademark of Oracle.
 I do not own, work at, or develop any of the Software or technology mentioned.
-Accuracy is not garuanteed.
+Accurracy is not garuanteed.